Liam Boyce: Werder Bremen

-Boyce eventually signed for another German club, Werder Bremen, on 31 August 2010.
+Boyce eventually signed for German club Werder Bremen on 31 August 2010.
 He was released by the German club in October 2011, having only made three appearances for the club's reserves side.

 Return to Cliftonville

 Boyce rejoined Cliftonville in January 2012.
 In the 2012–13 season, he helped Cliftonville win the league title for the first time since 1998, finishing as the league's top scorer with 29 league goals.
 He was also named as the 2012–13 Ulster Footballer of the Year and Northern Ireland Football Writers' Player of the Year.
 He won a second league title with the north Belfast club in 2013–14, scoring another 21 league goals before, in July 2014, the club announced that it had withdrawn its offer of a new contract to Boyce.